TRAFEED

 Product for which no parameter sheet exists Item-specific comparison table

-First-time classification of a product First confirm the overall picture using the item-specific comparison table
+First-time classification of a product Use the item-specific comparison table to confirm the overall picture first

 Procedure for Use